stafino/TweetStress/plan.md

 * **Week 23 [TERM ENDS]**
 Rehearse the dissertation presentation and prepare any necessary materials.
 Finalize the dissertation and make any last-minute changes.
 Submit the dissertation before the deadline.
 * **Week 24** Dissertation submission deadline and presentations.
 Reflect on the whole process.
 Submit any final paperwork and complete any remaining requirements.
+Organise the github repository.